 Like every rail authority around the country, and, in fact the world, Transperth reduces the speed of its trains in very hot weather in case the tracks become distorted.
-When the temperature reaches 37 degrees on the Midland, Fremantle, and Armadale lines, and 39 degrees on the Mandurah and Joondalup lines, a speed restriction is imposed and train speed is reduced across all lines.
+When the temperature reaches 37 degrees on the Midland, Fremantle, Airport, and Armadale lines, and 39 degrees on the Mandurah and Joondalup lines, a speed restriction is imposed and train speed is reduced across all lines.
 At 41 degrees, speeds are reduced again.
 Heat speed restrictions have been imposed every summer in Perth for more than 30 years.
 However, the impact has been greatly reduced as the Public Transport Authority has progressively replaced wooden sleepers with concrete.
 Track with concrete sleepers is much less affected by the heat.

 How do heat speed restrictions affect you?